34.5 Half-Cycle Correction (HCC)

 • Open the Markov View.

 • Enter the initial and incremental rewards.
-In the images, we have cLocal for Init and Incr Costs.
+In the images, we have cLocal for both Init and Incr Costs.

 • Click on the "pencil" icon in the view's toolbar to open the State Reward Dialog.